Vrai changement pour Montréal: 2017 campaign

 Between the 2013 and 2017 campaigns, VCM lost half of its eight incumbents to other parties.
 Lorraine Pagé left VCM to sit as an independent in 2015, and later joined Équipe Denis Coderre pour Montréal.
 In the VCM-controlled borough of L'Île-Bizard–Sainte-Geneviève, borough mayor Normand Marinacci and borough councillors Christian Larocque and Jean-Dominic Lévesque-René joined Projet Montréal in 2017, handing control of the borough to that party.

 In the 2017 election, the party did not run a candidate for mayor, concentrating instead on local races.
 Going into the race with four incumbents, it ran three candidates for borough mayor, seven candidates for city councillor, and 10 candidates for borough councillor, largely in the West Island boroughs.

-On election night, all of its candidates were defeated, following which the party announced that it would suspend its activities.
-The party fully ceased activities in 2021 after no viable candidates were submitted and met the conditions set by the Governing Council for leadership of the party.
+On election night, all of its candidates were defeated; following this, the party announced that it would suspend its activities.
+The party fully ceased activities in 2021, after no viable candidates were submitted and met the conditions set by the Governing Council for leadership of the party.